ctaguinod/istio-demo/README.md

 You can read more details here [Quick Start with Google Kubernetes Engine](https://istio.io/docs/setup/kubernetes/quick-start-gke-dm.html)

-Run: `make get-all` to verify the installation.
+Run: `make istio-get-all` to verify the installation.

 6. Setup forwarding for Zipkin, Grafana, Service Graph and Prometheus.
 Run: `make istio-port-forward`